Chairs: Volker Heesen (Hamburger Sternwarte) and Krzysztof Chyzy (Jagiellonian University)

 NGC 5775 as seen by LOFAR (orange colours) and optical SDSS (false-colour).
 This edge-on galaxy has a substantial star formation rate and an impressive radio halo that extends more than 10 kpc above the star forming disk.
 Our LOFAR data are complemented by new broadband multifrequency VLA data (from the CHANG-ES survey); collectively they will allow strong constraints to be placed on the cosmic ray propagation into and through the disk-halo interface, and perhaps to the boundary with the intergalactic medium.

-Heald et al, in prep
+Heald et al, submitted.

 Higher frequency context